-Inside the Sadness Plaguing K-Pop
+Inside the Harsh Reality Plaguing K-Pop

 "I'm truly sorry that I disappointed my fans and the public," the 29-year-old, whose real name is Choi Seung-Hyun, told reporters after his sentencing last summer.
 I will do my best to make a fresh start and not to make such a mistake again with what I've learned from this lesson,"

-It's impossible not to note a hint of concern over past K-pop tragedy and the pitfalls of fame in this otherwise cheerful birthday greeting sent today (already March 30 in South Korea) to Cha Eunwoo, or Eunwoo, of the six-member boy band Astro.
+It was impossible not to note a hint of concern over past K-pop tragedy and the pitfalls of fame in this otherwise cheerful birthday greeting sent on March 30, 2018 to Cha Eunwoo, or Eunwoo, of the six-member boy band Astro, which Billboard named one of the 10 best new K-pop groups in 2016.

 "Mr. Cha Eunwoo Happy birthday to our sweet and sparkling fluff.
 AROHA are so lucky to have you," wrote Ashlyn Akiko (who changed her handle to #happychaeunwooday for the occasion).
 "Stay happy and healthy."